-- ➤ When the flight number 3704 was missed, the search and rescue committee was immediately established at the Tehran control center of the country (ACC) and the necessary information was provided to the relevant authorities. - The Aircraft Accident Investigation Board of the Civil Aviation Organization provided the necessary information to the Crisis Committee of the Ministry of Roads and Urban Development, the vital organizations and the crisis management of the country. - At the same time, crisis managements were established in the provinces of Tehran, Fars, Isfahan and Kohkiluyeh and Boyerahmad. - The Civil Aviation Organization, in accordance with the subject of Appendix 12 of the Chicago Convention, took the necessary steps to establish the "Search and Rescue Committee", and operation of the "Crisis Management Center" was initiated at the Civil Aviation Organization. - Initially, search operations began with two helicopters from the provinces of Shiraz and Isfahan; however, due to low ceiling of the cloud and the atmospheric phenomena's of the region, it was not possible to identify aircraft accident site and expediting helicopters returned to Yasouj Airport. - At the same time, coordination with national and military organizations was done to dispatch the necessary facilities to the region and use all of the country's capabilities to find crash point. - A core team consisting of a pilot, air traffic controller, a meteorological expert and an expert of geographic used radar scope images of the area and flight paths, then identified the probable position of the impact point accordingly. - Setting of go team such as helicopters and RPAS was carried out, but due to the low altitude cloud coverage and poor weather condition on 19 Feb 2018, the investigation was unsuccessful. - On Tuesday 20/02/2018, in coordination with the Air Force of the Islamic Republic of Iran, two fighter aircrafts flew over the area and took air images from the site with the detection cameras, which accurately traced the wreckage of the aircraft and the point of the collision.
-Consequently about 10:00 AM, the wreckage was detected visually by a MIL171 helicopter and crash site location was approved.
+- ➤ When the flight number 3704 was missed, the search and rescue committee was immediately established at the Tehran control center of the country (ACC) and the necessary information was provided to the relevant authorities. - ➤ The Aircraft Accident Investigation Board of the Civil Aviation Organization of Iran provided the necessary information to the Crisis Committee of the Ministry of Roads and Urban Development, the vital organizations and the crisis management of the country. - At the same time, crisis managements were established in the provinces of Tehran, Fars, Isfahan and Kohkiluyeh and Boyer-Ahmad. - ➤ The Civil Aviation Organization of Iran, in accordance with the subject of Appendix 12 of the Chicago Convention, took the necessary steps to establish the "Search and Rescue Committee", and operation of the "Crisis Management Center" was initiated at the Civil Aviation Organization. - ➤ Initially, search operations began with two helicopters from the provinces of Shiraz and Isfahan; however, due to low ceiling of the cloud and the atmospheric phenomena of the region, it was not possible to identify aircraft accident site and expediting helicopters returned to Yasouj Airport. - At the same time, coordination with national and military organizations was done to dispatch the necessary facilities to the region and use all of the country's capabilities to find the crash point. - A core team consisting of a pilot, air traffic controller, a meteorological expert and an expert of geographic used radar scope images of the area and flight paths, then identified the probable position of the impact point accordingly. - ➤ Setting of go team such as helicopters and RPAS was carried out, but due to the low altitude cloud coverage and poor weather condition on 19 Feb 2018, the investigation was unsuccessful. - ➤ On Tuesday 20/02/2018, in coordination with the Air Force of the Islamic Republic of Iran, two fighter aircraft flew over the area and took air images from the site with detection cameras, which accurately traced the wreckage of the aircraft and the point of the collision.
+Subsequently, at about 10:00 AM, the wreckage was detected visually by a MIL171 helicopter and the crash site location was approved.
 Large portions of the tail cone and the vertical stabilizer, with the rudder attached, were found connected to empennage.

-1.16 Tests and Research: 1.16.1 Research about ATR history:
+1.16 Tests and Research:

+1.16.1 Research about ATR history:

-The ATR 72 is a twin-engine turboprop, short-haul regional aircraft developed and produced in France and Italy by aircraft manufacturer ATR (Aerei da Trasporto Regionale or Avions de venture formed transport régional), a joint bv French Aérospatiale aerospace (now Airbus), and Italian aviation conglomerate Aeritalia (now Leonardo S.p.A.).
-The company number "72" in its name is derived from the aircraft's standard seating configuration in a passenger-carrying configuration, which can expand to 78 passengers in a single-class arrangement with maximum 22000 kg MTOW.
+The ATR 72 is a twin-engine turboprop, short-haul regional aircraft developed and produced in France and Italy by aircraft manufacturer (ATR Company), a joint venture formed by French Aérospatiale aerospace company(now Airbus)and Italian aviation conglomerate Aeritalia (now Leonardo S.p.A.).
+The number "72" in its name is derived from the aircraft's standard seating configuration in a passenger-carrying configuration, which can expand to 78 passengers in a single-class arrangement with maximum 22000 kg MTOW.
 The aircraft ATR72, EP-ATS had 74 passenger seats classification with 20963 kg take-off weight.

-There are some reported accidents of this type aircraft which are related to icing condition of the flights and some modification on aircraft anti-ice system were applied.
-We can refer to samples same as accident on 1994 in USA, 2002 in Taiwan, 2010 in Cuba which control of the aircrafts were lost.
+There are some reported accidents of this type of aircraft which are related to icing condition of the flights and some modifications on aircraft anti-ice system were applied.
+We can refer to samples such as accident in 1994 in the U.S.A., 2002 in Taiwan, 2010 in Cuba in which control of the aircrafts were lost.
 A probable cause of lost control might be icing condition as a hazard for the aircraft and related risk should be managed by the crew and airlines.